 This post originally appeared in slightly different form on December 10, 2010.

-Nat “King” Cole was born Nathaniel Adams Coles 98 years ago today in Montgomery, Alabama.
-One of the true giants of American music, Cole, as well-regarded as he still is, does not, in our opinion, get sufficient credit for his talents, accomplishments and contributions.
-Here are 10 NKC Did-You-Knows:
+Here are 10 things you should know about Nat “King” Cole, born 99 years ago today.
+One of the true giants of American music, Cole, as well-regarded as he still is, is not, in our opinion, given sufficient credit for his talents, accomplishments and contributions.